You're staring at a recipe that calls for 3 quarts of chicken broth. Plus, your measuring cup only shows cups. Now what?

 Here's where people trip up.
 A liquid quart and a dry quart are not the same volume.

 The dry quart is about 16% larger.
-Consider this: it exists because dry goods (flour, berries, grain) settle differently than liquids.
-Still, in practice?
+It exists because dry goods (flour, berries, grain) settle differently than liquids.
+In real terms, in practice?
 Most home cooks never encounter a dry quart measure.
-Your Pyrex measuring cup, your broth carton, your Mason jar — all liquid quarts.
+On the flip side, your Pyrex measuring cup, your broth carton, your Mason jar — all liquid quarts.
 But if you're buying produce by the quart at a farm stand or reading an old canning recipe, that distinction matters.

 The Metric Elephant in the Room